Flyiso/ingreadient-check/README.md

 4) Databases & relations, make option to connect detected ingredient list to specific product(and barcode?/option to scan just by barcode to avoid DINO/SAM when not necessary?)

 5) GUI, user accounts

+TODO:
+ 1-Better selection of what images to include in panorama 2-Tune parameters for stitching better-make stitching happen, make stitching happen while filming, not after.
+ 3-Explore using pytesseract readability as guidelines for stitcher and flattening.
+ 4-Remove unused code, fix dockstings.
+ 5-check what libraries to keep or remove.
+ 6-increase clarity for future GUI and database integration.

 -- possible attributes(or relations) for each product: id-